dirkelko/ui5conWorkshop/exercises/ex1/README.md

 ## Exercise 1.1 - Clone the template project

-After completing these steps you have the start project which we will enhance with a value help.
+After completing these steps you have the start project has to be enhanced with a value help.

 1. Clone the project.
 ```